Selinda Explorers is designed along the lines of a traditional tented camp.

 Selinda Explorers Camp: Our full report

-Ideal length of stay: Three or four nights is fine here.
-Because the activities focus on walking and canoeing, a stay here combines very well with time at
+Ideal length of stay: Three or four nights at Selinda Explorers is fine.
+Because the activities focus on walking and canoeing, a stay here combines very well with time at Selinda Camp, or Zarafa Camp, in the same reserve – both of which put more emphasis on 4WD safaris.

-Directions: Selinda Explorers Camp is accessed by light aircraft transfer from either Kasane or Maun, it is then a 50 minute drive from the airstrip to the camp.
+Directions: Selinda Explorers Camp is accessed by light aircraft from either Kasane (50-minute flight) or Maun (45-minute flight); it is then a 50-minute drive from the airstrip to the camp, depending on what you see en route.

 Accessible by: Fly-and-Transfer